 Not only do entrepreneurs have to create the sale they also have to be able to keep everyone happy.
 Research shows that for most businesses, revenue comes from about 80% of recurring customers and only 20% from newcomers.
 This is certainly true for mobile apps.

 The apps that generate the highest revenue are free to download and the revenue often comes from small subscription fees, in-app purchases or ads designed to continue users to spend.
-This is why customer satisfaction is the highest priority in business because in the end, it’s the customers that dictate whether you succeed or fail.
+This is why customer satisfaction is the highest priority in business because, in the end, it’s the customers that dictate whether you succeed or fail.

 A good entrepreneur sees their vision with crystal clarity and never lets failure or naysayers get in the way.
-Failing is a part of life and most definitely a part of business.
+Failing is a part of life and most definitely a part of the business.
 You may learn some of your greatest lessons by failing and as long as you have the perseverance to keep going each failure will become a stepping stone closer to success.

 Business is a long distance marathon, not a sprint.
-If you have ever had the chance to speak with someone who participates in long distance running they will tell you that it’s your mind that will try and give out on you first, not your legs.
+If you have ever had the chance to speak with someone who participates in long-distance running they will tell you that it’s your mind that will try and give out on you first, not your legs.
 The same can be said when it comes to entrepreneurship.

 6. Inner Drive

 Entrepreneurs possess a passion for success beyond that of the average person.
 Whether they had a tough childhood, coming from a household where money was a rare commodity or they were given all the tools from a young age to do well in life.
 Entrepreneurs have a deep inner drive that pushes them past the expectations of that of an average person.